FN03 Substantiation, Disclosure, and Accountability for the Receipt of Contributions from Non-Governmental Sources

 The University is not able to accept Savings Bonds, Series E, H, EE and HH Bonds.

-Gifts-in-Kind accepted by Penn State University are to be valued at fair market value.
-In determining fair market value (FMV), the University can rely on any of the following: (1) a qualified appraisal by someone who holds himself out in the industry as an expert; and/or (3) other pricing information including but not limited to retail pricing, comparisons to prior purchases or like item pricing.
+Gifts-in-Kind accepted by the University are to be valued at fair market value.
+In determining fair market value (FMV), the University can rely on any of the following: (1) a qualified appraisal by someone who holds themselves out in the industry as an expert; and/or (2) other pricing information including but not limited to retail pricing, comparisons to prior purchases or like item pricing.
 In the case of software, FMV can also be determined based on OUD's internal software evaluation policy.
 With specific regard to the valuation of gifts-in-kind of equipment from a corporation and valued at greater than or equal to $5,000, OUD will not record the gift until FMV as described above is determined and documented in writing.
 The Office of Gift Acceptance will coordinate the execution of IRS Form 8283 with the Office of Budget and Finance if provided by the donor.